Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-I kept coming back to the Classic because it was the easiest bed in the lineup to forget about, and that is a compliment.
-It gave me a firmer, lifted feel than the Luxe but more forgiveness than the Firm.
-Carlos liked the way it eased him down without that sudden drop from soft comfort layer to coil pushback.
-Marcus still felt held up through the hips, and I could sit near the edge or work on a laptop without the surface folding under me.
-Mia got enough shoulder give for a real side-sleep stretch, though she still preferred the Luxe once she stayed on one side for hours.
-On turns, the Classic had the cleanest balance of cushion and rebound.
+In our testing, the Classic was the easiest model to live with.
+It felt firmer and more lifted than the Luxe, but it gave more than the Firm.
+Carlos liked the smoother transition from comfort layers to coil support, Marcus still felt steady through the hips, and I could sit near the edge or work on the bed without the surface folding.
+Mia got enough shoulder give for real side sleep, though she still preferred the Luxe for longer stretches.
+It also had the cleanest balance of cushion and rebound when we changed positions.

 • Best all-around balance